rhilconsultants/SecurityLab/workshops/Encryption Day/Exercise-4/README.md

 **HINT**
 You can make sure the cert comes from the key with the following command :
 ```
+$ openssl x509 -noout -modulus -in cert2.crt | openssl md5
+$ openssl rsa -noout -modulus -in cert2.key | openssl md5
 ```

+If the certificate came from the key it should match

+**Open Task**
+Fix the certificate for the Monkey-app

 ## Generate Kubeconfig